thorwebdev/SupaFitScale/README.md

 npm run build
 ```

-For detailed explanation on how things work, checkout the [this article](https://dev.to/henrylim96/reading-xiaomi-mi-scale-data-with-web-bluetooth-scanning-api-1mb9).

 ### Special Thanks

+All the hard work around reading the Bluetooth data has been done by [Henry Lim](https://twitter.com/henrylim96) in https://github.com/limhenry/web-bluetooth-mi-scale.
+Also read [this article](https://dev.to/henrylim96/reading-xiaomi-mi-scale-data-with-web-bluetooth-scanning-api-1mb9) for detailed explanation on how things work.

 @wiecosystem: [https://github.com/wiecosystem/Bluetooth](https://github.com/wiecosystem/Bluetooth)